-Given the endless game of whack-a-mole that is IT security, it makes sense that, as anti-virus effectiveness waned, security software vendors moved to network-level prevention.
-The idea: We won’t need to scramble to keep malware off endpoints if we can block the exploit or malware at the email server or web gateway.
+Given the endless game of whack-a-mole that is IT malware security, it makes sense that, as anti-virus effectiveness waned, malware analysis software vendors moved to network-level prevention.
+The idea: We won’t need to scramble to keep malware attack off endpoints if we can block the exploit or malware security at the email server or web gateway.

 Where did attackers shift their efforts, if not the network?
 The endpoint, where security technologies haven’t evolved in years and corporate data is usually ripe for the picking.